-- Take the vanilla ice-cream out of the freezer and allow it to soften (but not melt).
-Add the crushed peppermint crisp bars and stir to combine.
+- Take the vanilla ice cream out of the freezer and allow it to soften (but not completely melt).
+Add the crushed Peppermint Crisp bars and stir to combine.

-- Spoon into the bottom of the cling wrap lined bowl, smooth the top and place into the freezer for 30 minutes or until set.
+- Spoon into the bottom of the cling wrap lined bowl, smooth the top with the back of a spoon and place into the freezer for 30 minutes or until set.

-- Take the mint ice-cream out of the freezer and allow to soften.
-Mix in the chopped mint chocolates and spread over the top of the vanilla ice-cream layer.
+- Take the mint ice cream out of the freezer and allow it to soften.
+Mix in the chopped mint chocolates and spread over the top of the vanilla ice cream layer.
 Place back into the freezer for 30 minutes.

-- Place it back into the freezer and cover the top with cling wrap.
+- Place back into the freezer and cover the top with cling wrap.
 Leave overnight.

-- When you're ready to serve the Christmas peppermint ice-cream pudding, take it out of the freezer, remove the cling wrap and turn onto a plate (you might need to wipe off any little ice-cream smears!).
+- When you're ready to decorate the Christmas ice cream cake, take it out of the freezer, remove the cling wrap and turn out on to a serving plate.

-- Squeeze the Ice Magic all over the top of the pudding, allowing it to drip down the sides (you won't need the entire bottle).
+- Pour the Ice Magic all over the top of the pudding, allowing it to drip down the sides (note: you won't need the entire bottle).

-- Decorate with extra mint flavoured chocolates (see note).
+- Decorate with extra mint flavoured chocolates (see notes).

-- Pop back into the freezer for 20 minutes to firm up.
+- Place back into the freezer for 20 minutes.